Code-4-Community/learning-resources/docs/jumpstart/week-5.md

 ## Material UI: a lifesaver

 We all hate having to style our components for hours on end to make them look beautiful and actually work properly.
-Do not worry because Material UI is here to save the day!
+Do not worry, because Material UI is here to save the day!

 ### What is Material UI?

-Material UI is a popular framework in react.
+Material UI is a popular framework in React.
 It is a library filled with pre-styled components that are super helpful.
 There are many different components that basically replace the need for any pure html components in your project.
 Each of the pre-made components will save you a ton of time on styling and formatting.

 ### How can I use it?

 All you have to do is import any component you want from the list found [here](https://material-ui.com/components/box/).
-For example let us replace the html `<button>` for John's likes with a Material UI Button component.
+For example, let us replace the html `<button>` for John's likes with a Material UI Button component.

 ```